Portia (The Merchant of Venice): Character

 Upon the place beneath.
 It is twice blest:

 It blesseth him that gives and him that takes.

 In the end, Portia and Bassanio go on to live together along with the former's lady-in-waiting, Nerissa, and her husband, Gratiano.

+Harold Fisch argued that the words of "My doctrine shall drop as the rain, my speech shall distil as the dew; as the small rain upon the tender grass, and as the showers upon the herb," were echoed in the first words of the speech, "The quality of mercy is not strained. / It droppeth as the gentle rain from heaven / Upon the place beneath."